University of Toronto Campus Safety: History

 A Toyota Highlander Hybrid previously used by the Campus Safety division.

 The campus police force at the University of Toronto was organized in 1904, when the first police constable was hired to handle disciplinary matters on the St. George campus.
 The special constables were appointed and overseen by the province until 1995, when this responsibility was downloaded to the Toronto and Peel Region police services boards.

-A second campus police service was organized in 1963 with the foundation of the university's satellite Scarborough campus, followed closely by a third when the University established Erindale College in Mississauga in 1966.
+A second campus police service was organized in 1963 with the foundation of the university's Scarborough campus, followed closely by a third when the University established Erindale College in Mississauga in 1966.
 The Erindale College Police Force was rebranded in 1998, when the College was rebranded as University of Toronto Mississauga.

 In 2003, after a rash of assaults against special constables, the St. George campus police group requested permission from the Toronto Police Services Board to carry batons.
 The authority to carry batons was later granted to all three campus police forces.

 In 2004, the provincial government compelled police services boards, including the Toronto and Peel boards, to require that campus police forces change their names from "University Police" to "Campus Community Police" or a non-police title.
 Subsequently, all three campuses adopted "Campus Community Police" brands.

 In 2019, the Comprehensive Police Services Act came into force, prohibiting special constabularies from referring to themselves as "police" organizations without express permission of the Ministry of the Solicitor General.
 Accordingly, in 2021, all three campuses dropped the "Campus Community Police" brand, and instead adopted a "Campus Safety" brand.
 The new "Campus Safety" title was accompanied by updates to the uniforms and vehicle markings, which were rolled out across all three campuses.
 Previously, the three campus special constabularies had each used slightly different vehicle liveries.

 In 2023, all three campuses introduced the position of Community Crisis Response Coordinator.
 The Coordinator is responsible for responding alongside special constables to mental health crisis calls, following up with students after these calls, and conducting training for frontline staff.